bjesus/teleporter/README.md

 # Tab Teleporter

-Teleporter aims to be the fastest way to jump between open tabs in your web-browser.
+Teleporter is the fastest way to jump between open tabs in your web browser.

 ## Install

-The extension currently doesn't live in Firefox Addons website or Chrome Web Store.
+The extension currently can't be installed from Firefox Addons website or Chrome Web Store.
 You can [install it on Firefox with this link](https://github.com/bjesus/teleporter/releases/download/0.1/tab_teleporter-0.1-fx.xpi).

 ## How to use

-1. Open the Teleporter panel using the "play" button of your keyboard
+1. Open the Teleporter panel using the "play" button in your keyboard
-2. Filter through the list with the simple fuzzy search input box
+2. Filter through the list with the simple (fuzzy)search input box
-3. One there's only one result, Teleporter will open it automatically
+3. Once there's only one result left, Teleporter will open it automatically
 4. You can always type the tab number and Teleporter will open it even if more results are visible

 ## Why play button